 - Intentionally or recklessly causing or attempting to cause bodily injury;

 - Sexual assault;

-- Engaging in the following types of behavior: molesting, attacking, striking, stalking, threatening, sexually assaulting, battering, harassing, telephoning, destroying personal property of, contacting either directly or indirectly by mail or otherwise and/or disturbing the peace of another party.
+- Engaging in the following types of behavior: molesting, attacking, striking, stalking, threatening, sexually assaulting, battering, harassing, telephoning, destroying the personal property of, contacting either directly or indirectly by mail or otherwise, and/or disturbing the peace of another party.

 As mentioned above, there must be a special relationship between the aggressor and the victim.
 Specifically, the victim must be any of the following:

 - A current or former spouse;